 5G is quickly coming to the forefront of consumer consciousness in the United States.
 The U.S.-based wireless carriers are running commercials.
-Samsung has had its devices in the market since 2019, with its flagship S20 arriving earlier in 2020 (I had the opportunity to test it, and, in the words of my 10-year-old nephew, “Such good speed.
-[Apps are] already downloaded … before you even look at other games.”)
+Samsung has had its devices in the market since 2019, with its flagship S20 arriving earlier in 2020 (I had the opportunity to test it, and, in the words of my 10-year-old nephew, “Such good speed. already downloaded … before you even look at other games.”)
 Apple is expected to launch its first phone next week at its virtual event on October 13, 2020.
 Consumers understand that 5G is faster than 4G, which is all most consumers need or want to know.

 What Will it Take to Drive Adoption?

 I recently listened to an event hosted by 5G Americas where a range of experts spoke, including a commissioner (Brendan Carr) of the Federal Communications Commission, senior technical leaders from wireless operators, and technical leads from telecom network solution providers.
 The discussion ranged from use cases to latency, coverage, security, and more.